 The Sixth Circuit, just two years later, also examined this issue and went even further than Publications in limiting the ability to copyright recipes.
 In Lambing v.
-Godiva, the plaintiff claimed that Godiva misappropriated her proprietary rights in her recipe and design of a chocolate truffle.
+Godiva, the plaintiff claimed Godiva misappropriated her proprietary rights in her recipe and design of a chocolate truffle.
 142 F. 3d 434 (6th Cir.
 1998) (unpublished).
-The plaintiff argued Godiva violated her copyright by preparing and selling a truffle described in one of her recipes contained in an unpublished cookbook.
+Plaintiff argued Godiva violated her copyright by preparing and selling a truffle described in one of her recipes contained in an unpublished cookbook.
 Id.
 In a short opinion with little analysis, the court plainly stated, "Recipes...are not copyrightable."
 Id.
-The court went on to say, "the identification of ingredients necessary for the preparation of food is a statement of facts.
+The court went on to say "the identification of ingredients necessary for the preparation of food is a statement of facts.
 There is no expressive element deserving copyright protection in each listing."
 Id.
-Accordingly, the court held that "recipes are functional directions for achieving a result" and are excluded from copyright protection.
+Accordingly, the court held "recipes are functional directions for achieving a result" and are excluded from copyright protection.
 Id.

 Unlike Publications, the Lambing court ignores the possibility that there could be sufficient expressive elements in a recipe that could make it protectable.
 In Publications, the court found that no such expressive elements existed in the recipes in that case.
-In Lambing, the court did not even entertain such possibilities.
-It simply stated, "Recipes...are not copyrightable."
-Lambing, 142 F. 3d at 434.
+In Lambing, the court does not even entertain such possibilities.
+It simply states "[r]ecipes...are not copyrightable."
+Lambing, 142 F. 3d 434, at 1.
 This holding is much narrower than the holdings in Fargo or Publications.
-Someone could argue that a circuit split exists on the issue of whether recipes are copyrightable.
-The Eighth Circuit has held that a recipe is copyrightable; the Sixth Circuit has held that a recipe is not copyrightable; and the Seventh Circuit has held that a recipe is not copyrightable if it is a functional list, but it left open whether a recipe can be copyrightable if it contains musings, suggestions, or advice.
+One could argue that a Circuit split exists on the issue of whether recipes are copyrightable.
+The Eighth Circuit has held that a recipe is copyrightable; the Sixth Circuit has held that a recipe is not copyrightable; and the Seventh Circuit has held that a recipe is not copyrightable if it is a functional list, but left open whether a recipe can be copyrightable if it contains musings, suggestions, or advice.

-Publications is the more-reasoned decision, and it has been followed in recent district court cases, including in a case in the U.S. District Court for the Southern District of Texas.
-There, the court adopted a holding similar to what Publications described as copyrightable: recipes that are more than mechanical listings and have sufficient expressiveness can be copyrightable.
+Publications is the more reasoned decision, and it has been followed in recent district court cases, including in a case pending in the Southern District of Texas.
+There, the court adopted a holding similar to what Publications described as copyrightablerecipes that are more than mechanical listings and have sufficient expressiveness can be copyrightable.
 Barbour v.
 Head, 178 F. Supp.
 2d 758 (S.D.
-Tex.
-2001).
-The plaintiff was the author of a cookbook titled, Cowboy

-Chow, for which he held a copyright.
-The defendant published an internet magazine with recipes that were almost identical to those in the cookbook.
-The plaintiffs alleged copyright infringement, arguing what Publications said in dicta: "where a recipe or formula is accompanied by substantial literary expression in the form of an explanation or directions, ...there may be a basis for copyright protection."
-Id. at 762-63.
+Texas 2001).
+The plaintiff was the author of a cookbook titled Cowboy Chow for which he held a copyright.
+The defendant published an internet magazine with almost identical recipes that were in the cookbook.
+The plaintiffs alleged copyright infringement arguing what Publications said in dicta-"where a recipe or formula is accompanied by substantial literary expression in the form of an explanation or directions...there may be a basis for copyright protection."
+Id.
 The Cowboy Chow recipes contained various literary anecdotes, such as "Heat oil in heavy skillet.
 Add sugar and let it brown and bubble.
-(This is the secret to the unique taste!)," and it exclaimed that the Crazy Horse Cranberry Sauce with Raisins is "Great with all your meats!"
+(This is the secret to the unique taste!)" and exclaiming that the Crazy Horse Cranberry Sauce with Raisins is "Great with all your meats!"
 Id.
 This "light hearted or helpful commentary" was included throughout the cookbook.
 Id.
 The court found there to be a genuine issue of material fact of whether the recipes were "sufficiently expressive" or merely "unprotected facts."
 Id.
-Because the recipes were more than mechanical listings, it denied the defendant's motion for summary judgment and left a jury to decide.
+Because the recipes were more than mechanical listings, it denied defendant's motion for summary judgment and left a jury to decide.
 Id.
-The case ultimately settled, so the question of whether these recipes were sufficiently expressive and, thus, copyrightable, was not answered.
+The case ultimately settled so the question of whether these recipes were sufficiently expressive and, thus, copyrightable, was not answered.